Top 150 Frequently Asked Core Java Interview Question

 30. Differentiate between List, Set, Map and Queue in Java?

-Answer: ● List, Set, and Map are three important interfaces of Java collection framework.
+● List, Set and Map are three important interfaces of Java collection framework.

-● One more difference between List and Set is that List is an ordered collection, List’s contract maintains insertion order or element.
-Set is an unordered collection, therefore you get no assurance on which order element will be stored.
+● One more difference between List and Set is that List is an ordered collection.
+List’s contract maintains insertion order or element.
+Set is an unordered collection, therefore you get no assurance on which order elements will be stored.

 ● Nevertheless, some of the set implementation (e.g. LinkedHashSet) retains order.

-● A queue is described as the ordered, but we can touch elements at one end.
-All elements in the queue get inserted at the ‘end’ and are removed from the beginning’ (or head).
+● All elements in the queue get inserted at the ‘end’ and are removed from the beginning’ (or head).

-● You are able to find out how many elements are in the queue, but you are not able to find out what, for example, the ‘third’ element is.
+● You are able to find out how many elements are in the queue but you are not able to find out what the ‘third’ element is.